 A simple misunderstanding from overhearing my wife and I talking one evening.
 Just goes to show how much they pick up and without a full understanding themselves, they’ll fill in the gaps with whatever they have.

 OK, only a short one this week but time for a bit of fun!
-While I was looking at the baby swing review last week on Cool Kiddy Stuff I noticed a newly posted review on electric scooters – not only that, but something I didn’t realize is that the larger scooters are suitable for adults too.
+While I was looking at the baby swing review last week on Cool Kiddy Stuff I noticed a newly posted review on the best electric scooter for kids – not only that, but something I didn’t realize is that the larger scooters are suitable for adults too.
 Look at this pic and tell me it doesn’t look like a blast!

 With the weather warming up I’d been on the lookout for something to do outdoors with the boys and these look just the ticket.
 The review goes into good detail of 3 popular models of varying sizes and power so I spent some time going over the whole thing before jumping on Amazon to continue my research.
 As much as I appreciate a well written review, for me nothing beats reading through the customer reviews to find the quirks.

 By and large the reviews of electric scooters are positive but the batteries do wear out.
 Not surprising really as it takes a lot of power to propel a human up to 10+ mph.
 Not that it concerns me too much as I checked battery prices and they’re not unreasonable (generally under $50).